worldline/ios-training/docs/src/persist-data/README.md

 It can be seen as alternative to Core Data as they seem to provide a similar list of features.
 Most notably, the possibility to store data locally or in the cloud.
 The points where Realm wins is that the library seems simpler to learn and to use and that it is also available in Android.
-However, please be careful about the pricing of the cloud storage.

 ### Firebase datastore (or any other cloud based storage)